-The self-portraiture element of the book demanded that I assume the same position Jaymi does, i.e. in front of (10) an unblinking HDV camera lens, performing at this lens for the tidy figure of ten hours in total, so as to project all ten Parts of the book.
-This I did, and this was the process that created the ten-hour Video-Book version of The Imagination Thief, which is embedded live inside this ebook, alongside and in sync with the very first kind of lens I mentioned above—that series of rectangular chunks of typeface assembled in an order that still acts as the most complex and analogue lens of all.
+The self-portraiture element of the book demanded that I assume the same position Jaymi does, i.e. sitting in front of (10) an unblinking HDV camera lens and performing at this lens for the tidy figure of 10 hours in total, so as to project all 10 Parts of the book.
+This I did, and this was the process that created the 120 MP4 files that constitute the full 10-hour Video-Book version of The Imagination Thief (separate from the aforementioned 12 Films), which is embedded via 120 different links atop the 120 mini-chapters inside the E-Book.
+These 120 Video-Book links thus sit atop the very first kind of lens I mentioned here above—namely the series of rectangular chunks of typeface assembled in an order that still acts as the most complex and analogue lens of all.

-The Films and their stills are also embedded in the ebook, alongside the typeface version and the Video-Book, forming an extension from those two formats.
+Also embedded in the E-Book are the twelve Films and their stills, alongside the typeface version and the Video-Book, and forming an extension from those two formats.
 These three formats (text, Video-Book and Films) echo those three lenses (5, 6, 7) pointing at Jaymi in his hidden TV studio in the ruins of the Metropolitan Hotel, each of them positioned at forty-five degrees from the one beside it, in the sense that all three are aimed at the same target.
 Three styles of portrait are thereby made, from each of which Jaymi gazes out of the ebook and this website, straight into your and my imaginations.

 One key to the maze under The Imagination Thief is to be found in the beauty of plane-crashes (I mean those rare plane-crashes where everyone escapes unhurt): I’m thinking here of the crash-landings of its characters into the rock-slopes of the hillside upstairs from the labyrinth, which is where they landed in that world.
 Just as for us flesh-and-blood cousins of them out here in the real world, it was hardly comfortable for those characters to have landed and survived in that world there, but the walking plane-crashes of their advent into that life are nonetheless as beautiful as ours here.